associate dean, Yale Gordon College of Arts and Sciences

 B.S., University of Scranton

-For more than a decade, my research has been focused on the archaeology of central Mexico.
-I have had the opportunity to excavate at 2,000-year-old sites and survey large geographic areas in search of archaeological ruins.
-As a collaborator at the National Museum of Natural History, I also conduct laboratory studies of the chemical composition of ancient pottery.
-During the past few years, I have become interested in historical archaeology in Washington, D.C., and in Maryland, especially as it relates to African-American settlement, the impact of the arrival of Europeans on indigenous peoples and the development of capitalism and industrial economies.
+An archaeologist by training, I have spent much of my career working on Pre-Columbian cultures of Central Mexico.
+I have had the opportunity to excavate at 2,000-year-old sites and survey large geographic areas in search of archaeological ruins in Puebla, Mexico.
+As a collaborator at the National Museum of Natural History, I also conducted laboratory studies of the chemical composition of ancient Mesoamerican pottery.